selcanintellica/icc-agent/docs/ARCHITECTURE_DECISIONS.md

 This document explains why ICC Agent uses a **semi-static router architecture** with limited LLM activity instead of traditional agentic frameworks (LangChain, AutoGPT) or standard Model Context Protocol (MCP) servers.

+The system provides a **FastAPI REST API backend** for production integrations, with an optional Dash UI for testing.

 ## The Problem with Traditional Agentic Systems

 ### LangChain ReAct Agents